 The 7 Best Outfits for Every Type of Job Interview

 Between prepping your talking points to timing out your commute so there’s no risk of running late, job interviews can be pretty stressful.
 That’s why we want to take another task off your plate: choosing the perfect outfit.
-Here are seven ideas that go beyond a typical suit, so you look stylish and sleek (not stiff and stodgy).
+Here are seven job interview outfits that go beyond a typical suit, so you look stylish and sleek (not stiff and stodgy).

 Account Manager: A Printed Blouse + Pencil Skirt